How to Create a Customer Journey Map: A Step-By-Step Guide

 • Creating a better work environment for managers and employees

-Customer journey maps vary by organization, industry, and customer profile (customer is also often referred to as patient in the healthcare sector, citizen in the public sector, or visitor in a more general context).
-There is no one right way to create one.
-The key is to define each touchpoint while including a detailed summary of the tools, channels, and elements your customers interact with.
+Customer journey maps vary by organization, industry, and customer profile, and the terminology may differ from industry to industry.
+Note that a customer is often referred to as a patient in the healthcare sector, a citizen in the public sector, or a visitor in a more general context.
+There is no one right way to create a customer journey map.
+The key is to define each touchpoint relevant to your business while including a detailed summary of the tools, channels, and elements your customers interact with.

-It's important to remember that you need to adapt each customer life cycle to the customer profile you’re targeting.
+It's important to remember that you need to adapt each customer lifecycle to the customer profile you’re targeting in the customer journey map.
 This will help you identify which phase of the customer journey generates the most value, the ones that don’t, and insights into the customer’s feelings and the challenges they experience at each stage.

 Now that you know the components you need, here are the steps to build your customer journey map.